pankajsukhija/bse-sensex-live-graph/README.md

 ### Hello :)
 This repo contains some boilerplate stuff for quickstart of a Redux based ReactJS project.
+This code was written based on tutorial by Dev Ed (https://www.youtube.com/watch?v=CVpUuw9XSjY) .

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).